Atul-Bhatt/portfolio/content/about.md

 <cite style="margin-left: 360px;">&mdash; David Foster Wallace</cite>

+### Year 2024
+A lot has changed over the last 12 months.
+I've started working in Rust and Golang.

 ### Past
 My past experience might look weird at first but when I look back, I feel like couldn't have made better choices.
 When I graduated from high school I had to wait for a year to get education loan from the bank to get into a University and get a degree in Computer Science.
 After graduating from college I joined SAP Labs India and they allowed me to pursue Masters of Technology from Bits Pilani on weekends.